 AddressGrant Park, Chicago, IL, USA

 The Loop’s Grant Park, also lovingly known as “Chicago’s front yard,” stretches 319 acres along Lake Michigan in Chicago's central business district.
-Art Institute of Chicago; Millennium Park, where you can see the famous Cloud Gate sculpture, also known as “The Bean;” Maggie Daley Park, which includes a huge 20-acre children's playground, climbing wall, skating ribbon and formal garden; Buckingham Fountain, as seen on the television show "Married with Children;" and the Museum Campus, which includes Adler Planetarium, Shedd Aquarium, The Field Museum of Natural History, Soldier Field, and McCormick Place are all situated here.
+Grant Park is home to: Art Institute of Chicago; Millennium Park, where you can see the famous Cloud Gate sculpture, also known as “The Bean;” Maggie Daley Park, which includes a huge 20-acre children's playground, climbing wall, skating ribbon and formal garden; Buckingham Fountain, as seen on the television show "Married with Children;" and the Museum Campus, which includes Adler Planetarium, Shedd Aquarium, The Field Museum of Natural History, Soldier Field, and McCormick Place.
 Notably, it’s also the location of Barack Obama’s celebratory victory speech from 2008 where thousands of supporters showed up in droves.
 Each summer, Grant Park is the setting for two of the biggest happenings in the city: Taste of Chicago and Lollapalooza music festival.

 AddressJackson Park, Chicago, IL, USA

 Famous landscape architects, Frederick Law Olmsted and Calvert Vaux, designed Jackson Park in 1893 for the World’s Columbian Exposition World’s Fair.
 This South Side park, located on 500 acres in Woodlawn, is the ideal place for playing outdoor sports: golf, baseball, basketball and tennis.
 Many Chicagoans come here to run or bike as well.
 Visit the Japanese garden or take a stroll along one of the bird-watching trails.
 Jackson Park will also be home to the forthcoming Obama Presidential Center and the Obama Presidential Library, a fully digital library.